 Nevertheless, there is rough consensus among scientists about which models are considered good science, and which others are fringe science, pseudoscience, or not science at all.

-I claim, and this is a central thesis of this book, that the criteria this consensus is based on change over time, and that the emergence of complexity science reflects a gradual shift in these criteria.
+A central thesis of this book is that the criteria this consensus is based on change over time, and that the emergence of complexity science reflects a gradual shift in these criteria.

 1.2 The axes of scientific models

 I have described classical models as based on physical laws, expressed in the form of equations, and solved by mathematical analysis; conversely, models of complex systems are often based on simple rules and implemented as computations.

 We can think of this trend as a shift over time along two axes:

 Complexity science is different in several other ways.
 I present them here so you know what’s coming, but some of them might not make sense until you have seen the examples later in the book.

 These are generalizations, so we should not take them too seriously.
 And I don’t mean to deprecate classical science.
 A more complicated model is not necessarily better; in fact, it is usually worse.